 And really, it's perfect for me, as someone who just finished college.
 The AmSam, as I suddenly feel the urge to call it, is a place that is "in college."
 The American Samoa is an "Unorganized and Unincorporated US Territory," something that really shouldn't exist anymore.
 You might think that it remains unorganized because no one cares about it, and you would be thinking correctly.
 The federal government last attempted to pass an Organic Act for it right after WWII, but it was defeated by the local chiefs, who don't like bug-ridden hippie food.

+But this is why it's a nation that's in college: It's independent of its parent nation without really being independent of its parent nation.
+Sort of like a college student who gets to live independently without having to pay any of the bills.
+It gets it's own stunning Olympic team, but it doesn't have to worry about defending itself militarily.
+It gets all kinds of government jobs and subsidies, but it's residents don't have to pay Federal income tax (woot!).
 It's not quite independent like the Philippines, a real state like Hawaii, but the federal government isn't making it clean it's room, either.
 And unlike it's lame brother Pureto Rico, he's a total slacker and proud of it.
 PR went to Carribean State, so he could be close to his mommy and daddy.
 AS went to South Pacific University so it could party all night and skip class.
 PR is a self-governeing Commonwealth, which pretty much means that it has the same status as the AmSam, but cared enough to make it official.
 This pretty well explains why the government won't let the residents of the AS borrow the car on weekends, or vote in Presidental elections.
 AS just laughs this off while getting drunk with Guam.

 (I may one day explain this seriously, and include things like how the tribal chiefs kept it unorganized because they didn't want to lose power in a more democratic government, but not now)